kmather73/NotHotdog-Classifier/README.md

 ![ToRemove2]
 ![ToRemove3]

-To do this let write some more scripts to do this work for use, first we just need to get a copy of the images that we want to remove and place them in a folder called ‘invalid’.
+To do this let write some more scripts to do this work for us, first we just need to get a copy of the images that we want to remove and place them in a folder called ‘invalid’.

 ```
 def removeInvalid(dirPaths):